cptpcrd/pypsutil/docs/index.rst

 .. py:function:: percpu_freq()

-   Identical to :py:func:`cpu_freq()`, but returns a list representing the frequency for each CPU.
+   Identical to :py:func:`cpu_freq()`, but returns a list representing the frequencies for each CPU.

    :return: A list of the frequencies of each CPU.
    :rtype: CPUFrequencies